Retiring in Virginia: pros, cons, and best places to retire

 Virginia's cost of living is generally higher than the national average, which could be a concern for retirees on a fixed income.

-Is Virginia a good place to retire?
+Is Virginia a good state to retire in?

 Virginia, located on the East Coast of the United States, is a popular retirement destination for many Americans seeking a peaceful and scenic environment with access to outdoor activities, cultural events, and a mild climate.
-With its beautiful coastline, mountains, and historic sites, Virginia offers a unique retirement experience that attracts many retirees every year.

 According to data from the U.S. Census Bureau in 2020, Virginia had a population of approximately 8.5 million people, with over 15% of the population being over the age of 65, making it one of the top states with a large retirement population.